Glacier Lake Interpretive Hike

 Your guide will identify the edible vegetation along the way and allow you to taste a few examples.
 (S)he will also point out the stages of reforestation along the glacial moraine.

-This is a five-mile hike with uneven ground in some places but little or no elevation gain, but there is a short steep section at the Saddle Trail en route back to the water-taxi.
+This is a five-mile hike with uneven ground in some places but little or no elevation gain; however, there is a short, steep section at the Saddle Trail en route back to the water taxi.

 Not advisable for guests with mobility limitations.
 Minimum age is 8 years.
-All participants must be able to walk five miles.
+Participants must be able to walk five miles.
 A sack lunch is included.
 Wear layered clothes and comfortable walking shoes.
 Bring mosquito repellent, light rain gear and a small pack.